also/lead/README.md

 [![Build Status](https://travis-ci.org/also/lead.png?branch=master)](https://travis-ci.org/also/lead)

-Lead is a Graphite replacement (or enhancement!).
+Lead ~~is~~ will be a Graphite replacement (or enhancement!).
 Acting as a Graphite client or server, it can integrate all your sources of time-series data.

 Graphite provides a rich set of functions to apply to time series, but couples this to a primitive user interface and storage engine.
 Lead aims to replace all three.